 So what happens when only a handful of people know what’s going on?
 Momentum and motivation will take a hit.
 Without real transparency:

 Reps waste valuable time hunting for data.

 Interruptions put a damper on productivity.
 One study from the University of California, Irvine found that if you’re interrupted at work, it takes an average of 23 minutes to refocus (source).

 So, it’s probably no surprise that your reps aren’t using the bulk of their time to actually sell.
 On average, reps spend just 33% of their day talking to prospects.
 The rest is devoted to internal or administrative tasks, including a whopping 17% on data entry (source).
 Reps also devote 19% of their day on average searching for information (source).

 This is what happens when teams don’t build transparency into their data processes.
 When reps can’t access information they need, they have to stop what they’re doing and attempt to fill in the gaps themselves.

-Motivation takes a hit.
+Sales motivation takes a hit.